 This forms the basis of our fervent objection to the practice of setting rates before the City adopts its budget.
-Our platform, found on our website, www.queensciviccongress.org, specifically calls for this reform.
-In previous sessions the State Assembly passed A.04824/S.2513, introduced by Assembly Member Mark Weprin and proposed by former Borough President Fernando Ferrer (when I served as his legislative counsel), to address this inequity; the Ways and Means Committee already reported the bill and it had its third reading.
+Our platform, found on our website, www.queensciviccongress.org, specifically calls for this reform which will end essentially at-will funding of the Department of Environmental Protection.
+The State Assembly each year passes legislation (A.04824/S.2513), introduced by Assembly Member Mark Weprin that I proposed while working for the Bronx Borough President.
+It remains pending in the State Senate and should be passed.